BYRIO/krita-webdoc-zh/KritaFAQ.rst

    from the official Microsoft site
 #.
 Start :program:`DebugView`
 #.
 Start :program:`Krita`
 #.
-Press :kbd:`Ctrl + Shift + T`, you will see a message box telling the logging is
+Press :kbd:`Ctrl + Shift + T`, you will see a message box telling the logging has started
-   started
 #.
 Try to reproduce your problem
 #.
 Go back to DebugView and save its output to a file.
 Attach this file
-   to a bug report or paste using services like paste.kde.org.
+   to a bug report or paste it using services like paste.kde.org.

-However, in 100% of the cases where Windows users have reported that their tablet didn't work over the past five years the problem has been a buggy driver or a broken driver installation and not a bug in Krita.
+However, in 100% of the cases where Windows users have reported that their tablet didn't work over the past five years the problem has been either a buggy driver or a broken driver installation but not a bug in Krita.

 How to fix a tablet offset on multiple screen setup on Windows
 --------------------------------------------------------------

-If you see that your tablet pointer has an offset when working with Krita canvas, it might be highly probable, that Krita got incorrect screen resolution from the system.
-That problem happens mostly when an external monitor is present and when either of monitor or a tablet was connected after the system boot.
+If you see that your tablet pointer has an offset when working with Krita canvas, it might be highly probable that Krita got incorrect screen resolution from the system.
+That problem happens mostly when an external monitor is present and when either the monitor or a tablet was connected after the system boot.

-Now there is a simple solution to fix this data manually.
+Now, there is a simple solution to fix this data manually.

 #.
 Lay you stylus aside
 #.
 Start Krita without using a stylus, that is using a mouse or a